-'Unbreakable Kimmy Schmidt' Season 3's Feminism Is Strong As Hell
+'Unbreakable Kimmy Schmidt's Feminism Is Strong As Hell

 Eternally optimistic Kimmy Schmidt (Ellie Kemper) is back for another stellar season of Netflix's hit comedy series, and her timing couldn't be more perfect.
 Reality is getting crazier and crazier everyday, so getting to escape into Season 3 of Unbreakable Kimmy Schmidt (now streaming) is just what every woman needs, especially right now.
 Created by Tina Fey and Robert Carlock, the titular redhead never lets the world get her down no matter what's thrown at her, and series star Kemper hopes that Kimmy's strength, resilience and generally sunny overall personality can be an inspiration for viewers.

 "This is something that pertains specifically to now: I hope that people get a sense of hope by watching our show," Kemper tells me on the red carpet before Unbreakable Kimmy Schmidt's For Your Consideration Emmy campaign event in North Hollywood.
 "I think there's a lot out there that is cynical and sarcastic, and we have an amazing show about strength and it's very sincere.
 It's full of hope.
 That's what is at it's core.
 It's devoid of any despair.
 I hope that people take some strength and inspiration away from watching our show.
 That sounds very lofty but I do hope that happens."